 Expect this ornamental plum tree to increase the amount of wildlife traffic in your garden.
 By that, we mean birds, bees etc because as far as we know lions, tigers and the like are not drawn to ornamental plum trees.
 Unfortunately, you will have to go to the zoo to see those animals and not do it on the cheap by planting this tree.
 We have not researched this so should any Wilderbeast eating carnivore visit your garden and start sniffing the flowers, then we accept no responsibility.

 Considered to be chalk and clay tolerant so you should be able to plant it almost anywhere.
 This is not us justifying you to plant where you like, I am sure the managers of Anfield or any other football stadium will have something to say if they find you have planted an ornamental plum tree in one of their goals.

 It is such a good tree the RHS gave it their Award Of Garden Merit.
-For those not in the know, this is alleged to come from a super secret meeting in a shed on an allotment somewhere.
+For those not in the know, this is alleged to come from a super-secret meeting in a shed on an allotment somewhere.
 Flat cap and welly wearing experts are invited to a posh wooden structure on the understanding there will be limitless tea and biscuits provided while they argue which is the best of all ornamental plum trees.
-If there is agreement or a majority then the award is given until something better comes along.
+If there is an agreement or a majority then the award is given until something better comes along.
 If there is no agreement and the shed is split (not literally) then there is a lot of grumblings, welly shuffling and whispered threats of a coup.
 This always fades to nothing as the RHS is the centre of civility and the matter is put on hold until the next meeting.
-By this time half of the experts will have been replaced due to age related issues and a consensus will be reached.
+By this time half of the experts will have been replaced due to age-related issues and a consensus will be reached.